Content Begin

 In the early 1950’s, Collie coal was commercially used for production of town gas, using a carburetted water gas plant in Fremantle, WA.

-Iluka used Collie coal for drying concentrates.
-Iluka now use Collie coal to fire kilns as part of a process to produce synthetic rutile from beach sands ilmenite.
+Iluka Resources uses Premier Coal in kilns as part of a process to produce synthetic rutile from beach sands ilmenite.

-Collie coal is also used by various brick and cement manufacturers for firing kilns and by nurseries for a hot house heating source.
-Cockburn Cement produces cement by firing a slurry of limestone and bauxite flux using Collie coal or gas to heat the kiln.
+Premier Coal is also used by various brick and cement manufacturers for firing kilns and by nurseries for a hot house heating source.
+Cockburn Cement produces cement by firing a slurry of limestone and bauxite flux using coal or gas to heat the kiln.

-Collie coal has seen minor domestic usage but is finding an application as a soil additive for farm land – providing trace elements and organic content.
+Premier Coal is seeing increasing interest in its application as a soil additive for farm land – providing trace elements and organic content.

-Total coal production from Collie is currently in the order of 6.5 million tonnes, with over 80% used for power generation and steam raising (Verve Energy and Worsley).
-The remaining coal is consumed in synthetic rutile production by Iluka Resources (Capel and Narngulu) and Tiwest (Chandala) and cement production (Cockburn Cement).
+Total coal production from Premier Coal is currently in the order of 3 million tonnes, with over 80% used for power generation and steam raising (Synergy and South32 Worsley Alumina).
+The remaining coal is consumed in synthetic rutile production by Iluka Resources (Capel) and Tronox (Chandala).
 Small quantities of coal are also used as a heat source by industry and nurseries.